 Burger King’s secret sauce for success?
 According to Machado, it’s a combination of the brand’s self-deprecating personality, outside of the box thinking, and culture that doesn’t shy away from failure.
 “Our main goal is to bring smiles to people,” said Machado.

-That said, perfecting the customer experience has always been a top priority for Burger King and Machado.
+That said, perfecting the digital customer journey has always been a top priority for Burger King and Machado.
 In his keynote address at CX Circle, Machado highlighted a few of his favorite campaigns and shared how brands can use creativity to connect with their audiences in new ways.
 Here’s what he had to share: